eic/edpm/README.md

     ```bash
     edpm req ubuntu         # for all packets that edpm knows
-    edpm req centos ejana   # for ejana and its dependencies only
+    edpm req centos eicrecon   # for eicrecon and its dependencies only
     ```

     At this point only ***'ubuntu'*** and ***'centos'*** are known words for ```req``` command.
 Put: